suds-community/suds/README.txt

 =================================================

-  "Suds" is a lightweight SOAP-based web service client for Python licensed under LGPL (see the LICENSE file included in the distribution).
+  "Suds" is a lightweight SOAP-based web service client for Python licensed under LGPL (see the LICENSE.txt file included in the distribution).

   This is hopefully just a temporary fork of the original suds Python library project created because the original project development seems to have stalled.